gabhijeetxsingh/aframe/docs/primitives/a-camera.md

 The camera primitive determines what the user sees.
 We can change the viewport by modifying the camera entity's position and rotation.

+Note that by default, the camera origin will be at 0 1.6 0 in desktop mode and as well as in VR mode.

 ## Example

 ```html